Peter Obi

-Obi sought the Nigerian vice presidential nomination in 2019, along Atiku Abubakar after decamping to Peoples Democratic Party but lost to Muhammadu Buhari.
-He became a member of the Labour Party in 2022 and was handed the presidential ticket by Patrick Utomi during the primary election of the party.
-He selected Yusuf Datti Baba-Ahmed as the vice presidential candidate for the 2023 Nigerian presidential election, and their ticket lost to president and vice president, Bola Tinubu and Kashim Shettima.
-Obi's presidential campaign has been described as populist, especially with firing up a group of supporters called the 'Obidients'.
+Obi, under PDP, sought the Nigerian vice presidential nomination in 2019.
+With presidential candidate Atiku Abubakar, they lost to Muhammadu Buhari of APC.
+Obi defected to Labour Party in 2022.
+Patrick Utomi surrendered his presidential ticket for him during the party's primary election nomination.
+He selected Yusuf Datti Baba-Ahmed as his vice presidential candidate for the 2023 Nigerian presidential election, however they lost the election to president and vice president Bola Tinubu and Kashim Shettima.
+Obi's presidential campaign has been described as populist, energizing a group of supporters called "Obidients" and "the Village Movement".
+However, on 2 May 2026, he resigned from the African Democratic Congress.
+On 29 May 2026, he was ratified as the presidential candidate of the NDC for the 2027 general elections.
+On the same day, former governor of Kano State Rabiu Kwankwaso was ratified as his running mate.